15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- Controller Restriction
-    - Add restriction for articles at controller level
-    - Add same restrictions for user at controller level for users
+- Delete user accounts
+    - Add ability of users to delete their own account